 - Tongue stabilizer vs non-stabilizer

 You may be wondering why I would order so many different products.
 The end goal was to find a device that offered both comfort and longevity while keeping the overall price in mind.
 For several months I ordered mouthpieces and put them to the test.
 Some were only used for a couple weeks and then stored away while others I still use today.

-In the end I created this guide table which will give you an idea of what’s available on the market.
-This table allows you to sort by category such as total price, ranking, device type, and product name.
+In the end, I created this guide table which will give you an idea of what’s available on the market.
+This table allows you to sort by categories such as total price, ranking, device type, and product name.

 When faced with a snoring problem it’s important that you find relief quickly as what may seem like a laughing matter can easily escalate into larger marital problems.
 Mouthpieces a real snoring solution that actually works.